We offer a range of support services to ensure all Victorians can access fair and efficient dispute resolution at VCAT.

 if you cannot attend a hearing in person, apply to use technology options as soon as possible

-Other accessibility arrangements
+Other accessibility support needs

 Tell us if you need accessibility arrangements made for your hearing.
 You should contact us as soon as we tell you your hearing date and time.